Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware

 \subsubsection{Samples}

 The sampled data are categorized into non-detected, corrected, and non-corrected.
-Non-detected samples are those in which the defect syndrome is not detected due to the absence of error.
-Corrected samples correspond to the data in which defect syndromes are detected and corrected; if these are not corrected, they belong to the non-corrected samples.
-In Fig. \ref{fig23}, the ratio of the categorized samples is shown with stacked bar charts for all cases of $[[d,1,d]]_{f}$ for both the hardware- and sample-based decoders.
+Non-detected samples are those in which the detection event is not detected due to the absence of error.
+Corrected samples correspond to the data in which detection events are detected and corrected; if these are not corrected, they belong to the non-corrected samples.
+In Fig. \ref{fig23}, the ratio of the categorized samples is shown with stacked bar charts for all cases of $[d,1,d]_{f}$ for both the hardware- and sample-based decoders.
 Although the samples are non-defective, a logical error can occur, which can be sorted as non-corrected instead of non-defective.
 As the structure size increases, the proportion of non-defects decreases.
 It is worth pointing out that most data samples are categorized as corrected samples as we increase the structure size.